 When transporting any equine animal you must not cause them harm or distress.
 You may need a 'Certificate of Competence' to transport horses for commercial purposes.

 Your local Animal Health Office deals with horse deaths and disease.
 You must contact them without delay if you believe a horse or donkey has a notifiable disease.
 The dead or diseased animal does not need to belong to you to make this notification.

 You are responsible for the disposal of a horse if it dies or gets put down on your premises.
 The animal then comes under 'fallen stock' which covers all live stock.
-The disposal must get carried out under the animal by-products (ABPs) controls.
-ABP controls include:
+The disposal must get carried out under the animal by-products (ABPs) controls in Great Britain and Northern Ireland.

 To protect humans, animals, and the environment, ABPs must get dealt with promptly.
 As a rule, this means arranging for their removal to approved premises such as:

 The local council has an approved list of premises that handle the disposal of ABPs.
 They can assist farmers and equine owners to follow the law on the disposal of fallen stock.
 In most cases, the not-for-profit National Fallen Stock Scheme can help.